AbdullahHamadax/TOP/README.md

 # Acknowledgements

-> First, I'd like to thank [David Roark](https://github.com/David-Roark) for inspiring me to create this repo ( short for repository ).
+> First, I'd like to thank [David Roark](https://github.com/David-Roark) for inspiring me to create this repo.
 I'll be making drastical changes alongside translating his and making my own **notes** ❤️.

 > Second I'd like to thank TOP itself for making me love Web Development.

-> Lastly, I'd like to thank [Web Dev Simplified](https://www.youtube.com/@WebDevSimplified) for making an awesome roadmap for **2024**!.
+> Lastly, I'd like to thank [Web Dev Simplified](https://www.youtube.com/@WebDevSimplified) for making an awesome [roadmap](https://webdevsimplified.com/web-dev-roadmap.html) for **2024**!

 # The Odin Project